Oktopost/oyster/docs/Actions/LoadSequence.md

 ### Actions constructor

 Unmounted actions are never reused.
-When a new action is mounted, it will always be a newly created instances.
+When a new action is mounted, it will always be a newly created instance.
 However, there is no promise to when the new action is actually constructed, therefore you must never use the constructor of the action for it's initialization.
 For this purpose, the **Action.initialize** method exists.